allenai/HyBayes/README.md

  > pip install ????
 ```

  - Alternatively, you can clone this project (by running `git clone https://github.com/turkerfan/BayesianEstimationInNLP.git`.)
+(NEW GIT)
  Before running the code, make sure that you have all the requirements by
  running the following line to install all the necessary dependencies:
 ```bash